 \section{Simulation details}

-Our calculation uses ensembles generated by the MILC Collaboration using a one-loop Symanzik improved gauge action and $N_f=2+1+1$ flavors of dynamical sea quarks with the HISQ action~\cite{MILC:2010pul,MILC:2012znn,Bazavov:2017lyh}. \Cref{table:ensembles} and \cref{fig:ensembles} summarize the ensembles used in this work.
+Our calculation uses ensembles generated by the MILC Collaboration using a one-loop Symanzik improved gauge action and $N_f=2+1+1$ flavors of dynamical sea quarks with the HISQ action~\cite{MILC:2010pul,MILC:2012znn,Bazavov:2017lyh}\footnote{ We have adopted a policy for sharing collaboration-generated gauge configuration files with highly-improved staggered sea quarks.
+The policy, along with a list of lattices that are shared without restriction as well as bibliographic guidance for citations, can be found on our GitHub page linked \href{https://github.com/milc-qcd/sharing/wiki/LatticeSharing}{\textbf{here}}. }. \Cref{table:ensembles} and \cref{fig:ensembles} summarize the ensembles used in this work.
 Lattice spacings range from $a\approx 0.12$~fm down to $a\approx 0.042$~fm.
 An ensemble with physical-mass light quarks appears for all lattice spacings but $a\approx 0.042\fm$.
 For the finer lattice spacings, we also include ensembles with heavier-than-physical light quarks with $m_l \approx m_ s/10$ and $m_l \approx m_s/5$.

 The masses of the valence light and strange quarks generally match those in the sea.
 In all ensembles the charm and strange quarks in the sea have (close to) physical masses.
 The heavy valence quarks used in this study range from around nine-tenths to around twice the physical charm mass.
 The precise values for the sea- and valence-quark masses are given in \cref{table:bare_quark_masses}.